1g1o0w1r1i/M2-EmbSys-project/Project/1_Requirements/README.md

 *	The Arduino Uno is an open-source microcontroller board based on the Microchip ATmega328P microcontroller.
 *	It is a prototyping platform and its simplicity makes it ideal for hobbyists to use as well as professionals.
 * The board has 14 digital I/O pins (six capable of PWM output), 6 analog I/O pins,a 16 MHz crystal oscillator, a USB connection, a power jack, an ICSP header, and a reset button.
-It contains everything needed to support the microcontroller; simply connect it to a computer with a USB cable or power it with a AC-to-DC adapter or battery to get started.
-* It is programmable with the Arduino IDE (Integrated Development Environment), via a type B USB cable
+* It contains everything needed to support the microcontroller; simply connect it to a computer with a USB cable or power it with a AC-to-DC adapter or battery to get started.
-* It can be powered by the USB cable or by an external 9-volt battery, though it accepts voltages between 7 and 20 volts.
+* It is programmable with the Arduino IDE (Integrated Development Environment), via a type B USB cable which can be powered by the USB cable or by an external 9-volt battery, though it accepts voltages between 7 and 20 volts.
 * We use an arduino board to control the speed of the fan.
 ![arduino_uno](https://user-images.githubusercontent.com/98837668/155003074-f5221b39-b07a-462e-8def-85b0489a5005.jpg